Vulcainreo/DVID/README.md

 **/!\\ This project is currently in development /!\\**

+All details are available on DVID website : [http://dvid.eu](http://dvid.eu)

 # Project overview

 This IoT device is designed by my own and published on OpenSource.
 The main objective is to provide to each interrested people a vulnerable board to improve their skill in IoT hacking.